Anahit Manasyan: Participation in professional/scientific structures

-From 2008 until now, she is a member of the Armenian Lawyers Association, from 2012 to 2017 she served as a regional analyst for the international scientific journal "Comparative Constitutional Review", published in Moscow.
+From 2008 until the present, she is a member of the Armenian Lawyers Association, from 2012 to 2017 she served as a regional analyst for the international scientific journal "Comparative Constitutional Review", published in Moscow.
 From 2012 to 2018, she held the role of a member of the editorial group of the Russian Annex to the Bulletin of the Constitutional Court of Armenia, from 2013 to 2020, she served as a member of the editorial board of territorial "South Caucasus Law Journal".
 From 2016 to 2017, she served as a member of the working group for developing the Draft Constitutional Law on the Constitutional Court of Armenia.
 From 2016 to now she is a member of the Board of Trustees of the International Analytical Centre "Constitutional Culture".
 From 2015 to 2019, she assumed the role of the scientific secretary of professional council 001 on law at Yerevan State University of the Supreme Certifying Commission of the Republic of Armenia.

 From 2015 to now she is a member of the professional council 001 on law at Yerevan State University of the Supreme Certifying Commission of the Republic of Armenia.
 From 2019 to July 2021, she served as Armenian representative of the HELP online platform of the Council of Europe.
 From January 2020 till now, she is a member of the editorial board of the international academic journal "Journal of Political Science" published in Warsaw.
 From February 2021 till now she is a member of the editorial board of the international academic journal "JURIDICA" published in Ukraine.
 From January 2020 to January 2021 she served as a member of the Professional Committee for Constitutional Reforms of Armenia.